-NOTICE:The oil flinger is press fitted onto the shaft.
+The oil flinger is press fitted onto the shaft.
 Use a properly sized driver.
 Failure to do so may result in damage to the oil flinger.

-- Place the bearing-clamp ring (253B) onto the shaft (122).
-Make sure that the orientation of the bearing-clamp ring is correct. - 4.
-Install outboard bearings (112A) on shaft (122).
+- 3. Place the bearing-clamp ring (253B) onto the shaft (122).
+Make sure that the orientation of the bearing-clamp ring is correct. - Install outboard bearings (112A) on shaft (122).
 The regreasable bearing has a single shield.
-Make sure that the bearing is installed with the a) Inspect the shaft (122) to ensure that it is clean, dimensionally correct, and is free of nicks and burrs.
+Make sure that the bearing is installed with the shield away from the impeller.